 - You may be worried about what to expect during labor and birth or how to take care of your baby.

-- If you work, you may have to manage job responsibilities and prepare your employer for time away from your job.
+If you work, you may have to manage job tasks and prepare your team for when you take maternity leave.

 What types of stress can cause pregnancy problems?

 Stress is not all bad.
 When you handle it right, a little stress can help you take on new challenges.
-Regular stress during pregnancy, such as work deadlines and sitting in traffic, probably don’t add to pregnancy problems.
+Regular stress during pregnancy, such as work deadlines, probably don’t add to pregnancy problems.

 However, serious types of stress during pregnancy may increase your chances of certain problems, like premature birth.
 Most women who have serious stress during pregnancy can have healthy babies.
-But be careful if you experience serious kinds of stress, like:
+But talk to your health care provider if you have these types of stress:

 - Negative life events.
 These are things like divorce, serious illness or death in the family, or losing a job or home.

 - Catastrophic events.
-These are things like earthquakes, hurricanes or terrorist attacks.
+These include earthquakes, hurricanes or terrorist attacks.

 - Racism.
 Some women may face stress from racism during their lives.
 This may help explain why African-American women in the United States are more likely to have premature and low-birthweight babies than women from other racial or ethnic groups.

 - Pregnancy-related stress.
 Some women may feel serious stress about pregnancy.
-They may be worried about miscarriage, the health of their baby or about how they’ll cope with labor and birth or becoming a parent.
+They may be worried about pregnancy loss, the health of their baby or about how they’ll cope with labor and birth or becoming a parent.
 If you feel this way, talk to your health care provider.

-Post-traumatic stress disorder (PTSD) is when you have problems after seeing or experiencing a terrible event, such as rape, abuse, a natural disaster, a terrorist attack or the death of a loved one.
+Post-traumatic stress disorder (also called PTSD) is a disorder that develops when you have problems after you experience a shocking, scary or dangerous event.
+These events may include rape, abuse, a natural disaster, a terrorist attack or the death of a loved one.
 People with PTSD may have: